gurralavenkat/gurralavenkat/README.md

 About Me

 Hello!
-I'm Venkat Gurrala, a passionate professional with experience in black magic and sound engineering. 🌟 Based in Kakinada, India, I can be reached at via ✉️ email at venkatchinni3@gmail.com or Connect with me on LinkedIn  (www.linkedin.com/in/gurralavenkat)  to stay in touch!
+I'm Venkat Gurrala, a passionate professional with experience in data scienctist and sound engineering. 🌟 Based in Kakinada, India, I can be reached at via ✉️ email at venkatchinni3@gmail.com or Connect with me on LinkedIn  (www.linkedin.com/in/gurralavenkat)  to stay in touch!